belindamo/bridge-hand-eval/section_notes/03-experiment-ideas.md

 use this well-known hand evaluator [http://www.rpbridge.net/8j19.htm](http://www.rpbridge.net/8j19.htm)

-* &#x20;is a rule that calculates how good a hand is.
+This is a rule that calculates how good a hand is.
 However in practice, humans can't use this because there are 26 steps.&#x20;
-* This

 Might we run an experiment to devise a procedure with less steps that mimicks this procedure?&#x20;